okta/okta-developer-docs/packages/@okta/vuepress-site/architecture-center/architectures/directory-coexistence/lab-ldap-server/index.md

 ## Migrate users from LDAP to Okta

 The LDAP users are already stored in Okta, but the passwords are managed by the LDAP server.
-If you want Okta to take over the authentication part instead of Delegated Authentication to LDAP, disable Delegated Authentication for LDAP by navigating to **Security** > **Delegated Authentication** > **LDAP**.
-This will require you to reset passwords for the all the LDAP users so that users can set an Okta password to login.
+If you want Okta to take over the authentication part instead of Delegated Authentication to LDAP, disable delegated Authentication for LDAP by going to **Security** > **Delegated Authentication** > **LDAP**.
+This requires you to reset passwords for the all the LDAP users so that users can set an Okta password to sign in.
 This will still retain the user's profile to be mastered by LDAP but authentication will be handled by Okta.
-If you want user profiles to be mastered by Okta, you will have to turn off Profile Master setting under **Directories** > **LDAP** > **Settings** > **Import Settings** and **Disable Profile Master**.
-This will convert all LDAP user profiles to be mastered by Okta.
+If you want user profiles to be mastered by Okta, you’ll have to turn off Profile Master setting under **Directories** > **LDAP** > **Settings** > **Import Settings** and **Disable Profile Master**.
+This converts all LDAP user profiles to be mastered by Okta.

 > **Note**: This requires resetting the users' passwords.
 If you don't want to reset all user passwords, you can use an Okta password import hook.
 See [Account for hash types Okta doesn't support](/architecture-center/architectures/directory-coexistence/lab-generic-database/#account-for-hash-types-okta-does-not-support).